Superficial Safety Alignment Hypothesis: Less is More for Safety Alignment

 \section{Less is More for Safety Alignment}

-Based on the Superficial Safety Alignment Hypothesis (SSAH), we posit that safety alignment only needs to teach the model the correct reasoning direction - either fulfilling or refusing a request - and to equip it with a standard refusal mechanism.
-This leads to the insight that \textbf{safety alignment can be achieved using only a small subset of critical computing units, as the task can be interpreted as a binary classification combined with a multi-selection task.}
+While the full validation of \textbf{SSAH} remains challenging due to the high complexity of the output sampling space, we are able to empirically validate a key implication.
+Specifically, if \textbf{SSAH} holds, then \textbf{safety alignment can be achieved with only a small subset of critical computing units}, as the task can be interpreted as an implicit and simple safety-related binary classification problem.